-Post-Master’s Certificate in School Psychology
+Post-Master’s State Certification in School Psychology

 Classes begin Fall Semester

-Post-Master's Certificate in School Psychology
+Post-Master's State Certification in School Psychology

-Upon completion of a master's in school or educational psychology, students interested in practicing as a school psychologist may apply to the school psychology certification program.
+Upon completion of a master's in school or educational psychology, students interested in practicing as a school psychologist may apply to the school psychology state certification program.
 Because school psychology is an applied specialty, candidates in this phase of our program participate in extensive practicum experiences and work with actual cases in our on-site clinic as part of their training.

 Full-time students can complete this 33-credit hour portion of the program in just 5 semesters.
 During the first Fall and Spring semesters, face-to-face courses are offered in the evenings, three times per week.
 In the Summer, students engagein supervised clinical experiences, working with clients in our school psychology clinic.
 The final Fall and Spring semesters are spent completing a 1200-clock-hour internship alongside a certified school psychologist, typically in a public school setting.
 Students are expected to report back to campus for one additional course, one time per week while on internship.
 Many school psychology internships offer stipends to our students.